pixfizz/pixfizz-knowledge/00_PROJECT_DIRECTIVE.md

 - Shopify integration layer, or
 - MyPixfizz (React/Supabase — entirely separate product), or
 - Site-specific (custom snippets/settings)

+## Coverage areas (topics, not layers)
+The five canonical items above describe *where* a rule lives (which product or layer).
+The topics below cut *across* those layers.
+Answer them from the knowledge base, and use the layer model above to place each rule correctly (e.g. an eCommerce question on a Shopify site is answered from the Shopify layer, not the Shopper layer).

+- **Products & catalogue** — product/design/collection hierarchy, templates, and custom fields (16, 51).
+- **Design tool / editor** — editor features and toggles (17).
+- **eCommerce flows** — cart, checkout, option/variant rendering, and pricing (20, 21, 22, 30).
+On the Shopify path, cart/checkout come from **60** instead of 20/21; the platform layer (objects, identity, pricing, fulfillment) still applies.
+- **Fulfillment & orders** — job tickets, generated files, Filename Templates, and the order lifecycle/statuses (31, 32).
+- **SEO & GEO** — meta titles/descriptions, schema/JSON-LD, sitemap, `robots.txt`, `llms.txt` for AI crawlers, 301 redirects, and migration continuity.
+Sources: the SEO/GEO guide in the **80-series** operational guides, plus SEO checklist keys in 50, meta fields in 51, the `website/` snippets in 52, and SEO migration/redirects in 80.
+- **Marketing & analytics** — GA4, Meta Pixel, UTM capture, and promotions.
+Sources: the analytics/tracking patterns in **50_LIQUID_REFERENCE** and the `website/` snippets (`gtag`, `meta-pixel`, etc.) in 52.
+Landing-page copy and conversion structure are a writing task, not a platform rule — handle them as content, grounded in the platform's real capabilities.
+- **Mobile UX & onboarding** — the **80-series** operational guides.

+Two boundaries that do not move:
+- **Commercial terms stay out of scope.** "Marketing" here means tooling, tracking, SEO/GEO, and copy guidance — never pricing, packaging, subscription tiers, or contracts.
+Flag anything commercial for a human.
+- **MyPixfizz (70-72) remains separate.** Do not apply storefront, Liquid, or pricing rules to it.

+> Note: the exact file numbers within the 80-series (onboarding vs SEO/GEO vs mobile UX) and the addition of 52 are newer than the original directive.
+Confirm routing against **02_RETRIEVAL_MAP.md**, which needs matching rows added (see Changelog).

 ## Hard truths (locked canon)
 ### User identity